LLuna-a/LyricsX-Temporary-Fix/README.md

-you can build it like application in apple script editor Made by LLuna-a if it works for you please star ⭐️  it and its open to any suggestions because its my first time learning apple script
+you can build it like application in apple script editor Made by LLuna-a if it works for you please star ⭐️  it and its open to any suggestions because its my first time learning apple script new fix is on the way but i couldnt find a good way to keep it in loop